-The Career Center, located in Blow Memorial Hall on the William and Mary campus, offers individual career advising and assessment for VIMS students as well as support in the job search.
-The staff is available to present workshops and seminars at VIMS in addition to those presented on the William and Mary campus through the Graduate Center.
-Call (757) 221-3231 to make an appointment or to talk with Mary Schilling, Director.
+The new Cohen Career Center, centrally located on the William & Mary campus between Sadler Center and Zable Stadium, offers individual career advising and assessment for VIMS students as well as support in the job search.
+Assistant Director Don Snyder serves as the new Liaison to the Sciences across the College as well as to VIMS students and is available to present workshops and seminars at VIMS and to provide individual career advising both on the Williamsburg campus and at VIMS.
+Call (757) 221-3231 to make an appointment with Don or to talk with Mary Schilling, Director.